hermessuen/intelligence/content/Machine Learning/active-learning.md

 ![Untitled](Active%20Learning%20c3e79bd0e5624b6aa536f2b85085e0b9/Untitled%201.png)

+- **Con:**: Although better than least confidence, margin sampling apparently only takes into account the top 2 classes and disregards the rest of the classes.
+Depending on the specific use case, margin sampling might be sufficient, or you might want to use entropy instead.

 ### Entropy

 - High entropy: the model distributes equally the probability for all classes as it is not certain at all which class that data point belongs to.